California man arrested for allegedly threatening relatives of Democratic rep, journalist

 "And so he was radicalized by the big lie that [former President] Donald Trump told and that has been supported by so many Republicans in the House and the Senate," he said.
 "It was clearly designed to instill terror and I’m just thankful that law enforcement officials have apprehended this individual."

-In a separate text to a relative of the unidentified journalist, Lemke allegedly wrote, "Words are putting you and your family at risk.
+In a separate text to a relative of Stephanopoulos, Lemke allegedly wrote, "Words are putting you and your family at risk.
 We are nearby armed and ready.
 Thousands of us are active/retired law enforcement, military, etc. That’s how we do it," Politico reported.

 He was charged with making threatening interstate communications and could face five years in prison if convicted.